ro-sanda/Z--explorer-2.0/README.md

 #### SET MODEL:

 Information about the *Z'* model must be provided through an incard text file, that must be stored as `/incard/card_1.dat`.
-For each benchmark point in the NP parameter space, the following information must be provided in columns (separated by spaces, no tabs):
+For each benchmark point in the New Physics parameter space, the following information must be provided in columns (separated by spaces, no tabs):

 ~~~
 MZ'  guL guR  gdL  gdR  gcL  gcR  gsL  gsR  gbL  gbR  gtL  gtR  geL  geR  gμL  gμR  gτL  gτR  Γνν  Γww  ΓZh mχ gχL gχR Γxx